FASB to finalize fair value guidance for crypto assets

 Presentation

 Under the final standard, in-scope crypto assets must be presented separately from other intangible assets on the balance sheet.
 The separate presentation requirement is intended to help investors understand the difference in measurement bases between in-scope crypto assets and other intangible assets measured at cost less impairment.
-Similarly, the final standard will require changes in the fair value of in-scope crypto assets to be presented separately in the income statement from changes in value (for example, impairment and amortization) of other intangible assets.
+Similarly, the ASU requires changes in the fair value of in-scope crypto assets to be presented separately in the income statement from changes in value (for example, impairment and amortization) of other intangible assets.

-With respect to presentation in the statement of cash flows, the final standard will provide application guidance to help entities determine cash flow classification in two particular instances.
-First, the final standard will require entities to classify as an operating cash flow the liquidation of crypto assets that are received as noncash consideration in the ordinary course of business and that are converted nearly immediately into cash.
+With respect to presentation in the statement of cash flows, the final standard provides application guidance to help entities determine cash flow classification in two particular instances.
+First, the ASU requires entities to classify as an operating cash flow the liquidation of crypto assets that are received as noncash consideration in the ordinary course of business and that are converted nearly immediately into cash.
 In this context, nearly immediately means “a short period of time that is expected to be within hours or a few days, rather than weeks.”
-Second, the final standard will require that the liquidation of “crypto assets with donor-imposed restrictions that limit the use of those assets to long-term or capital purposes” be classified as cash flows from financing activities consistent with existing guidance in ASC 230-10-45-21A.
+Second, it requires that the liquidation of “crypto assets with donor-imposed restrictions that limit the use of those assets to long-term or capital purposes” be classified as cash flows from financing activities consistent with existing guidance in ASC 230-10-45-21A.

 Crowe observation: Several stakeholders requested that the board include in the final standard guidance on whether gains or losses from in-scope crypto assets should be presented as operating or nonoperating income.
 The board ultimately decided not to issue specific guidance on classification of gains or losses from crypto assets as operating or nonoperating income, noting that the appropriate presentation could be affected by the nature of an entity’s activities and circumstances.